Prathik95/Prathik95.github.io/index.md

 # Training and Experiments

-## Training
+## A. Training on Task1 and Task2

 We trained DQN, DRQN, ROORL models in our environment for 40000 unique episodes.
-Please refer to Appendix A for detailed hyperparameters.
 Since there is no end to the game, we limit the episodes to a fixed length of 250 time steps.
-For theexperiments mentioned here, we used five balls where one of the balls is controlled by our agent.
-Allthe other balls followed a fixed policy where they continue to move in their path until they collidewith the wall or other balls.
+For the experiments mentioned here, we used five balls where one of the balls is controlled by our agent.
+All the other balls followed a fixed policy where they continue to move in their path until they collidewith the wall or other balls.
 Image observation size was kept at 48x48 to train the networks faster.
+Please refer to Appendix A for detailed hyperparameters.

-For  DQN,  we  use  four  consecutive  time  steps  as  input  to  the  neural  network  to  make  thisenvironment  an  MDP  like  in  the  original  DQN  paper.
-The  network  infers  the  state  from  thesefour observations and outputs q-values for all the actions.
-This input is propagated through threeconvolution layers followed by two fully connected layers.
+For  DQN,  we  use  four  consecutive  time  steps  as  input  to  the  neural  network  to  make  this environment  an  MDP  like  in  the  original  DQN  paper.
+The  network  infers  the  state  from  these four observations and outputs q-values for all the actions.
+This input is propagated through three convolution layers followed by two fully connected layers.
 We use ReLU non-linearity after all layersexcept for the last one.
+In  the  case  of  DRQN,  we  only  input  current  observation  to  the  neural  network  because  the network internally maintains a state that can be used to infer the current state of the game.
+The network structure remains the same as DQN except we replace the first fully connected layer with an LSTM.
+ROORL consists of a convolutional encoder and decoder along with a recurrent relational cell that operates on the encoded hidden state as described in equations (8) and (9).
+For ROORL, we use batch normalization like in the original implementation of RNEM.
+All three networks are trained similarly in an episodic way with BPTT for 25 time steps.

 Average rewards for each model on both the tasks are reported in following images: